manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/manage-targets/manage-targets.md

      - **Monitoring Password** - Enter the password for database administrator, for example *We!come1*
      - **Listeners** – Select the check box for the listener, for example, *Listener_localhost.example.com*.

-    > **Note:** Oracle EM displays all associated PDBs discovered on your host.
+    > **Note:** Oracle Enterprise Manager displays all associated PDBs discovered on your host.
 If you have more PDBs or CDBs, then you can manually add or remove them as targets.
-	For more information, see [Oracle EM documentation](https://docs.oracle.com/en/enterprise-manager/index.html).
+	For more information, see [Oracle Enterprise Manager documentation](https://docs.oracle.com/en/enterprise-manager/cloud-control/enterprise-manager-cloud-control/13.5/index.html).

     Leave the defaults for the remaining options and click **Next** to proceed.